Auxilor/auxilor.github.io/docs/all-plugins/the-item-lookup-system.md

 Items can  have modifiers applied to them.
 For example, lets say you're configuring the GUI for EcoSkills.
 You want it to be a player head with a texture, but you're not sure how to do that, because it looks like you have to just specify a material.
 Actually, in all eco plugins, wherever it asks for a material, it's actually doing a lookup.
 You can specify any of the following modifiers to it:

 - **Enchantments:** You can specify an enchantment with `<enchantment>:<level>`
+- Stack Quantity: You can specify a stack quantity by using the amount, e.g. `iron_ingot 32`
 - **Skull Texture:** If the material is a player head, you can specify the texture with `texture:<base64>`.
 A list of skulls and textures can be found [here](https://minecraft-heads.com/).
 - **Player Head:** If the material is a player head, you can specify a player using `head:<name>`.
 You can also use placeholders, e.g. `head:%player%`
 - **Reforge:** You can specify the reforge by adding `reforge:<id>` to the key.